ericleong/slickr/README.md

 $ chmod +x *.sh *.py
 ```

-should do the trick on Unix-like operating systems.
+should do the trick on Unix-like operating systems, or cygwin.

 ## examples